AustinMinnon/UmpireIndicator-Android/README.md

 ## Description

-_Keep your head in the game with this app.
-Record: Balls, Strikes, and Outs in real time.
-With this app, all essential umpire responsibilities are recorded for reference at any time._
+_Keep your head in the baseball / softball game with this android app.
+Record: Balls, Strikes, Outs, Innings in real time.
+All essential umpire responsibilities are recorded for reference at any time.
+User profiles allow saving games for future reference.
+Stay ahead of the weather with a built in 7 day forcast retriever._

 ## Setup/Installation Requirements